andygock/analog-clock/README.md

 * Modern Chromium, Firefox, Safari
 * Requires SVG + Web Animations API
 * No polyfills required for current browsers

 ---

-## License

-MIT License

-Copyright (c) 2025

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction.

----